How to Use Anki for Long-Term Retention of Course Material

 Relying Entirely on Other People’s Decks Without Engagement

-Pre-made decks like AnKing are excellent starting resources, but passively reviewing cards someone else made — without engaging critically with their content — produces weaker retention than cards you made yourself.
+Pre-made decks are excellent starting resources, but passively reviewing cards someone else made produces weaker retention than cards you made yourself.
 The card creation process itself is a learning activity.
-If using shared decks, supplement them with custom cards for your specific course content, and annotate or modify existing cards to connect them to your own understanding and notes.
+Supplement shared decks with custom cards for your specific course content.

 7